no-one2k/basnya_de/README.md

 ## Project Components
 1. **PostgreSQL Database**: A PostgreSQL instance to store games and boxscore data.
-2. **DigitalOcean Functions**:
+2. **Prefect Flows**:
    - Function to fetch NBA games for a specific date range and upsert them into the database.
    - Function to fetch boxscores for games that haven't been processed yet.
 3. **DBT**: Will be used to transform raw data into analytics-ready models.
 4. **Superset**: A business intelligence tool to create interactive dashboards from the processed data.

 ## How it should work
-- every day (cron-alike schedule) DO-function should check status of last loaded date of games in DB
+- every day (cron-alike schedule) prefect flows should check status of last loaded date of games in DB
 - and trigger fetching all missing game dates, players and game stats
 - DBT should trasform data:
   -- keep track of data engineerig system performance: what dates and games were processed and in what status